A high-order shock capturing discontinuous Galerkin-finite-difference hybrid method for GRMHD: The discontinuous Galerkin and conservative finite difference methods

 \subsection{Time discretization}

 We evolve the semi-discrete system (be it the DG or FD discretized system) in time using a method of lines.
-We use either a third-order strong-stability preserving Runge-Kutta method~\cite{Shu1988439} or an Adams-Bashforth time stepper.
+We use either a third-order strong-stability preserving Runge-Kutta method~\cite{Shu1988439} or a forward self-starting Adams-Bashforth time stepper~\cite{doi:10.1137/19M1292692, mersman1965self}.
 Which method is used will be noted for each test case.

 The DG method has a rather restrictive Courant-Friedrichs-Lewy (CFL) condition that decreases as the polynomial degree $N$ of the basis is increased.
 The CFL number scales roughly as $1/(2N + 1)$~\cite{cockburn2000development, cockburn2001runge}, which can be understood as a growth in the spectrum of the spatial discretization operator~\cite{KRIVODONOVA20131}.
 For a DG discretization in $d$ spatial dimensions, the time step $\Delta t$ must satisfy